 Management of swelling/edema is crucial.
 Uncontrolled and unmanaged swelling can cause complications like Median nerve entrapment in the wrist ( a condition known as carpal tunnel syndrome).
-Rest, Ice, compression and Elevation (RICE) are common methods to treat swelling.
+Rest, Ice, compression, and Elevation (RICE) are common methods to treat swelling.
 When appropriate, compression can be added with ACE wrap with a large amount of swelling.
 However, frequent skin checks are necessary with ACE wrap.
-It it good to consider compression as a short term intervention.
+It is good to consider compression as a short term intervention.

 Relaxation of the area by providing proper positioning:

-Ruling out fractures as well nerve damage:
+Ruling out fractures as well as nerve damage:

-If a swelling is severe and discoloration is present, a nurse in the ER will ask to get some imaging done.
+If swelling is severe and discoloration is present, a nurse in the ER will ask to get some imaging done.
 A physician or nurse practitioner can perform (or attempt to perform ROM) prior to consulting imaging.

 Initiation of Exercise:

-Unlike replacements or post operative cases, a clinician will not prescribe/ initiate any exercise until the pain is managed.
+Unlike replacements or post-operative cases, a clinician will not prescribe/ initiate any exercise until the pain is managed.
 Once pain is within the bearable limit, a therapist will perform ROM as well as stretching exercises.
 Type and time of exercise will vary depending on the severity of injury/ grade of tear of involved ligaments /muscles.